matteobarbera/mavlab_wiki_fork/Cyberzoo.md

 In order to fly drones at the Cyberzoo, you need to adhere to the safety rules.
 Please contact the [responsible person](Responsible-Persons) to receive a safety briefing.
+You also need to book your test in advance in the Cyberzoo calendar.
+To get access to this calendar, contact the [responsible person](Responsible-Persons).

 # About